 3. Over time, thickened, scaly skin

-Anyone suffering with eczema tend to have very dry skin and this dryness tends to exacerbate skin irritation.
+Anyone suffering with eczema tends to have very dry skin and this dryness tends to exacerbate skin irritation.
 Therefore, keeping the skin well moisturised and cared for is the key to managing eczema.
-Combine this with the use of steroids, either topical or oral in severe cases to treat flare ups, the condition can usually be managed.
+Combine this with the use of steroids, either topical or oral in severe cases to treat flare-ups, the condition can usually be managed.
 Many children grow out of eczema over time, although it can return later in life and other allergic conditions may also develop.
 To find out more visit our eczema information page.

 Urticaria may be acute or chronic.
 In acute urticaria, symptoms are severe, but short-lived, and often caused by contact with an insect sting, or a specific food or drug.
 Chronic urticaria can drag on for months, and it can be hard to pin down the cause.
 However, it does sometimes clear up of its own accord.
 Some of the possible causes include:

 Contact dermatitis is a non-allergic cause of skin irritation.
 The symptoms occur when an irritant, also known as a sensitiser, comes into direct contact with the skin.
-There are two kinds of irritant which produce a non-specific reaction, and an antigen, which may produce a delayed reaction that involves the immune system (but is not a true allergic reaction).
+There are two kinds of an irritant which produce a non-specific reaction, and an antigen, which may produce a delayed reaction that involves the immune system (but is not a true allergic reaction).
 They may both be involved in producing skin irritation - an irritant makes the skin more permeable and more susceptible to subsequent exposure to an antigen.
 The range of irritants that can affect the skin is very wide and includes many household products and chemicals, such as detergents.
 Antigen sensitisers include:

 Hand dermatitis is a very common cause of skin irritation and it often occurs in the context of atopic eczema.
 It can be very disabling, often interfering with someone’s work and career.
-Nurses, hairdressers, bar workers and kitchen staff are particularly susceptible as they work with such a wide range of potential irritants.
+Nurses, hairdressers, bar workers, and kitchen staff are particularly susceptible as they work with such a wide range of potential irritants.
 Gloves are the key to managing hand dermatitis and also the avoidance of soap for cleaning the hands.
 Avoidance of irritants is important of course, and you may need clinical tests to find out what you are sensitive to.
 Moisturisers for the hands are useful for skin care, although they should be prescribed to be sure they do not contain irritant chemicals; it is best not to use ordinary hand creams.
-A steroid cream may also be necessary to help manage flare ups of contact dermatitis.
+A steroid cream may also be necessary to help manage flare-ups of contact dermatitis.